 Where, h is the height of the mercury column, ρ is the density of the fluid, Pa is the atmospheric pressure and g is the acceleration due to gravity.
 In this experiment, the height of the mercury column was equal to 76 cm and thus, we commonly state the pressure in terms of cm or mm of mercury.
 An open-tube manometer, as shown above, is useful in measuring the pressure differences.
 It can be seen in the next apparatus as shown in the figure.

-To learn more about the atmospheric pressure and the gauge pressure and other related topics, download BYJU’S The Learning App.
+To learn more about atmospheric pressure and gauge pressure and other related topics, download BYJU’S The Learning App.